 MELANIE GIDEON is the bestselling author of Wife 22, The Slippery Year: A Meditation on Happily Ever After and two young adult novels: Pucker and The Map that Breathed.
 Her books have been translated into 31 languages.
 She has written for the New York Times, the San Francisco Chronicle, More, Shape, the London Times, the Daily Mail and Marie Claire as well as other publications. www.melaniegideon.com

 CONSTANCE HALE is a fiend about the craft of writing and covers it at sinandsyntax.com.
 She also writes about style and language in her books: Vex, Hex, Smash, Smooch (the most recent), Sin and Syntax, and Wired Style.
 She has been an editor at the Oakland Tribune, San Francisco Examiner, Wired, and Health; her journalism has appeared everywhere from The New York Times and The Los Angeles Times to The Atlantic and Honolulu.
-She directed the program in narrative journalism at the Nieman Foundation at Harvard and edits books for various clients, turning narratives about serious subjects into serious page-turners.
+She directed the narrative journalism program at the Nieman Foundation at Harvard and edits books, turning narratives about serious subjects into serious page-turners.
 She also runs writing retreats in Vermont and Hawaii.

 RACHEL HOWARD is a fiction writer and journalist, and author of The Lost Night, a memoir about the emotional aftermath of her father’s unsolved murder.
 Her writing has appeared in The New York Times, O, the Oprah Magazine, and The Village Voice.
 Her short stories and literary essays have been published in ZYZZYVA, Canteen, the Arroyo Literary Review, and other journals.
 A dance lover since childhood, she reviews dance for the San Francisco Chronicle and other outlets.
 She received her MFA from Warren Wilson College, and is currently at work on a novel. www.rachelhoward.com

 SUSAN ITO is a writer and performer who studied with the San Francisco Solo Performance Workshop.
 She has performed her solo shows in San Francisco, Los Angeles, New York, Cambridge and Baltimore.
 Susan’s work has appeared in The Bellevue Literary Review, Hip Mama, CHOICE, and elsewhere.
 She edited the anthology A Ghost At Heart’s Edge: Stories & Poems of Adoption, and has been a creative nonfiction editor and columnist at Literary Mama.